Hitachi-ID/bravura-safe_server/README.md

 -------------------

-Bravura Safe server is a clone/fork of the Bitwarden server project.
+Hitachi ID Bravura Safe is a modified version of Bitwarden®.
+It was developed using Bitwarden open source software.
+Hitachi ID Systems, Inc. and Bravura Safe are not affiliated with or endorsed by Bitwarden or Bitwarden, Inc. Bitwarden is a trademark or registered trademark of Bitwarden, Inc. in the United States and/or other countries.

+The original work is available at [https://github.com/bitwarden/server].
+The original documentation is available at [https://bitwarden.com/help/].
+A complete list of all changes is available in the git history of this project.

 This project contains the APIs, database, and other core infrastructure items needed for the "backend" of all bitwarden client applications.